mrbusche/backseatfan.com/_posts/2010-06-29-remembering-joe-delaney-27-years-ago.md

   </p>

   <p>
-    President Ronald Reagan, honored Delaney with the Presidential Citizens Medal saying, &#8220;He made the ultimate sacrifice by placing the lives of three children above regard for his own safety.
-By the supreme example of courage and compassion, this brilliantly gifted young man left a spiritual legacy for his fellow Americans&#8221;
+    President Ronald Reagan, honored Delaney with the Presidential Citizens Medal saying, "He made the ultimate sacrifice by placing the lives of three children above regard for his own safety.
+By the supreme example of courage and compassion, this brilliantly gifted young man left a spiritual legacy for his fellow Americans"
   </p>

   <p>